tio/tio/README.md

 ## 5. Contributing

-tio is open source.
-If you want to help out with the project please feel free to join in.

-All contributions (bug reports, code, doc, ideas, etc.) are welcome.
+This is an open source project - all contributions (bug reports, code, doc, ideas, etc.) are welcome.

 Please use the github issue tracker and pull request features.